The forest ecologist’s face is active, her voice lively, and her manicure is trees.

 Nadkarni knows epiphytes and the canopy well, having studied them since she started graduate studies at UW in 1979.
 Her manicures are a recent addition to an ongoing project, she says, making connections between scientists and the world beyond museums and classrooms.
 “These trees on my nails connect me to a demographic that I might not normally meet—they notice my nails, then I can notice their nails and have a conversation,” she says.

 The diatom skirt and other designs have seen a wider stage than Nadkarni’s lab.
-They were included in a 2016 fashion show of ecologists Nadkarni organized at U of U, including current and former Ecological Society of America (ESA) officials and fellows, as well as National Science Foundation program officers.
-U of U Theatre Department designer Brenda Van der Wiel interviewed ecologists about their research, then conjured up conversation-starting outfits related to that work.
+They were included in a 2016 fashion show of ecologists Nadkarni organized at the University of Utah, including current and former Ecological Society of America officials and fellows, as well as National Science Foundation program officers.
+University of Utah Theatre Department designer Brenda Van der Wiel interviewed ecologists about their research, then conjured up conversation-starting outfits related to that work.

 In that world beyond museums and classrooms, Nadkarni has also worked for years in prisons.
 She began there in 2003 with a goal of restoring slow-growing mosses stolen by the floral industry from Pacific Northwest trees, by determining which were faster growing and better suited to propagation.
-Incarcerated men at Washington’s Cedar Creek Correctional Center helped her determine that in horticultural studies at the prison—half an hour from Evergreen State University, where she taught 1991–2011.
+Incarcerated men at Washington’s Cedar Creek Correctional Center helped her determine that in horticultural studies at the prison, which is located half an hour from Evergreen State University, where she taught 1991–2011.

 That’s what can happen, in that world beyond museums and classrooms.